shivansh/cpm/README.md

 ## Todo
 * Add feature for specifying probability/score along with cows associated with each cookie to control their chances of occurrence.
+* If a cookie is removed from a cow, add functionality in `update_cookie_index` to automatically make relevant changes in `cookie_index`.

 ## Acknowledgements
 The sole aim of this project is to make one big easy to maintain index of all the diverse cows out there.
 All credits for the ASCII arts used goes to their respective designers.